Loading moulds

-There are various methods for placing powder into the mould in rotomoulding.
+There are various methods for placing powder into the mould in the loading process for rotomoulding.
 One method is to manually add a pre-weighed amount of powder from a bin or bag.
-Another method is using an automated loading system that uses a flexible pipe or hopper to convey a specific amount of powder from the powder storage to the mould.
-This ensures that the right amount of powder of the correct resin and colour is used in the moulding process.
+Another method is using an automated mould filing system that uses a flexible pipe or hopper to convey a specific amount of powder from the powder storage to the mould.

 Julia